cocopaw/qBittorrentDriveLetterChanger/README.md

 - **For executable version**:
   - No Python installation required; use the provided `.exe` file
 - qBittorrent with WebUI enabled
-- qBittorrent installed on Windows operating system
+- qBittorrent installed on a Windows operating system

 ## Installation
 1. **Option 1: Using Python**